pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 Cassandra
 ---------

-The library has a concrete active record strategy for `Apache Cassandra <http://cassandra.apache.org/>`__ provided by the ``CassandraActiveRecordStrategy`` class.
+The library has an active record strategy for
+`Apache Cassandra <http://cassandra.apache.org/>`__
+provided by the ``CassandraActiveRecordStrategy`` class.